Crashedmind/PlantUMLHitchhikersGuide/_sources/PlantUMLSpriteLibraries/plantuml_sprites.rst.txt

 PlantUML includes a Standard Library.
 Contents of the library come from third party contributors.

 #.
 See http://plantuml.com/stdlib for what is supported in official release of PlantUML
-#. "-stdlib" option lists the builtin icon libaries
+#. "-stdlib" option lists the builtin icon libraries

 .. code-block::